 TikTok 101 — Step 2

 The below screen is your profile page.
 You can navigate to this page by clicking on the person icon in the lower right corner…it says “Me”.
 This is where your drafts and videos live.
-Also shown is who you’re following, who’s following you, total likes and a link your Instagram account.
-Oh and that bookmark icon…I’ll get to that shortly.
+Also shown is who you’re following, who’s following you, total likes, and your Instagram account icon.

 TikTok 101 — Step 3